-We can offer legal information and advice on civil measures such as: protective orders, divorce/separating from a partner, and child contact/residence.
+If you are experiencing or have experienced domestic abuse, our Centre can offer legal information and advice on civil measures such as: protective orders, divorce/separating from a partner, and child contact and residence.
 We can also advise you on your rights before, during and after reporting domestic abuse to the police, and when engaging with the criminal justice process.

 You can contact us in the following ways: